kubernetes/enhancements/keps/sig-node/3960-pod-lifecycle-sleep-action/README.md

   1. Create a simple pod with a container that runs a long-running process.
   2. Add a preStop hook to the container configuration, using the new sleepAction with a specified sleep duration (e.g., 5 seconds).
   3. Set the termination grace period to various values, including:
-     - Less than the sleep duration
      - Equal to the sleep duration
      - Greater than the sleep duration
+     - Greater than the sleep duration, but reduced to less than the sleep duration at runtime
   4. For each termination grace period value, delete the pod and observe the time it takes for the container to terminate.
-  5. Verify that the container is terminated gracefully after the configured sleep duration.
+  5. Verify that the container is terminated after the min(sleep, grace).

 ### Graduation Criteria